High-Level Expert Group on Steel

 In its Action Plan the Commission proposed to formally create a High-Level Group on Steel.
 This group follows the same structure of the previous High-Level Roundtable.

 Two observers from the European Parliament's ITRE (Industry, Research and Energy) and EMPL (Employment and Social Affairs) committees attend.
 National governments are invited as observers to express their views on the challenges the steel industry is facing.
 Their participation does not prejudge the Parliament's and/or the Council's eventual position on the European Commission’s APS (Action Plan for the European Steel Industry).

 The Third High-Level Roundtable (HLR) on the future of the European steel industry took place on Tuesday, 12 February 2013 and focused on approving specific policy recommendations [170 KB] to the European Commission and the Member States.

-The recommendations will serve as a basis for preparation of a long term EU strategy (Action Plan for the European Steel Industry – APS).
+The recommendations served as a basis for the preparation of a long term Action Plan for the European Steel Industry.